Categories

 Alan Hirsh and other argue that the Apostles, Prophets, Evangelists, Shepherds and Teachers (APEST) given by Jesus to equip the church constitute a defining paradigm for the life and ministry of the church.

-I love Hirsh’s desciptions in the book 5Q.
+I love Hirsh’s descriptions in the book 5Q.
 But can it serve as a master list of gifts?
-Why use these 5 rather than the longer lists in Romans or 1 Corinthians as the primary lense?
+Why use these 5 rather than the longer lists in Romans or 1 Corinthians as the primary lens?

 I sympathize with the objections mentioned here. https://ca.thegospelcoalition.org/columns/straight-paths/apest-a-good-idea-taken-too-far/